Karl Gustav von Baggovut: Early life

-In 1779 Baggehufwudt's father purchased to Karl Gustav a patent for the rank of the captain of the troops of the margrave of Ansbach-Bayreuth.
+In 1779, Baggehufwudt's father purchased to Karl Gustav a patent for the rank of the captain of the troops of the margrave of Ansbach-Bayreuth.
 The young Baggehufwudt began his military career in the Russian army later at the same year.
 At the rank of sub-lieutenant, he was attached to the Tobolsk infantry regiment as a Подпоручик, Second Lieutenant of Russian Imperial Army.
 Later in September at the same year he was transferred into the 2nd battalion of the Finnish Chasseur Corps.
-In January 1781 he was transferred to the Dnepr Regiment and took part in the insurrection of the Crimean Tatars.
+In January 1781, he was transferred to the Dnepr Regiment, and took part in the insurrection of the Crimean Tatars.
 In 1783, he was promoted to a captain of the Siberian Grenadiers Regiment, at the same rank, distinguishing himself in the Russo-Turkish War (1787–1792), notably at the battle of Rymnik on 22 September 1789 and the capture of the fortress of Bender on 3–4 November 1789.
 Then his health deteriorated after reaching the rank of first-major, forcing him to leave the army.

 Even so, in 1792, when the Polish–Russian War of 1792 broke out, Baggehufwudt rejoined the army as a volunteer.
 Very quickly (3 January 1793) his courage enabled him to rejoin the Russian army officially at his old rank of first-major, in his old regiment, the Siberian Grenadier Regiment.
 After the outbreak of the Kościuszko Uprising, during the so-called Warsaw Uprising, Baggovut took part in the intense city fights against the Polish garrison of the city and the populace of Warsaw.
 As the commanding officer of the 2nd battalion of Siberian Grenadier Regiment he was to secure the area of the Saxon Square and Mirów in case of an armed encounter with Polish troops, but his forces were forced to flee the city during the first hours of the battle.
 He then convinced General Ivan Novitski to organise a relief force and re-enter the city later that day, but this attempt was also defeated by a much smaller Polish force armed with a single gun, and Baggovut was forced to flee the city the second time when his soldiers declined to follow his orders.

 On 4 November 1794, in the course of the assault on the Praga suburb of Warsaw on the right bank of the Vistula, Baggovut showed great bravery.
 After the Battle of Maciejowice he was promoted to lieutenant colonel.
-In July 1795, he was placed at the head of a Belorussian battalion.
+In July 1795, he was placed at the head of a Belarusian battalion.
 In 1798 he was put in command of the 14th Chasseur Regiment and promoted to colonel.
 On 29 January 1799, Baggehufwudt was promoted to major general, but on 27 July 1800 Paul I of Russia dismissed him from his post.
 On his accession, Alexander I recalled Baggehufwudt, made him a major general again and put him in command of 4th Mounted Chasseur Regiment (15 November 1801.